A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Results

 Observation (1) was noted by KK14 who conjectured that this $R^2$ would be sufficient for on-the-fly matching (without weighting the covariates) to perform better than the naive estimator $\YbarT - \YbarC$.
 Observation (2) is likely sufficient for our method presented in this paper to outperform KK14 and observation (3) indicates that the stepwise weighting algorithm will further improve our performance.

 As in KK14, we simulate the subjects being dynamically allocated using our proposed CARA sequential design using many pseudo-datasets as replications.
 To do so, we first assume the subjects' order is not informative.
 Each sequential pseudo-dataset can then be a permutation of the order of the $n$ subjects' arrivals.
-In each of these replications, we employ our sequential design in the following way.
+In each of these replications, we employ our sequential design (D8) in the following way.
 The first $t_0$ subjects' assignments are retained.
 After $t_0$, we attempt to match according to our procedure.
 Half of the time, the matched subject in the actual clinical trial was assigned the opposite of the reservoir subject.
 But the other half of the time, the matched subject in the actual clinical trial was assigned the same as the reservoir subject.
 Within this replication, we retain the entering subject in the former and discard the entering subject in the latter (see KK14, Figure 2).
 In each replication, there is a different subset of the original data retained and we denote the size of this subset as $n_{rep}$.

 In each pseudo-trial, we compute the estimate using the modified classic estimator of Equation~\ref{eq:our_estimator}.
 The performance of this estimator constitutes an apples-to-apples comparison to the analysis in \citet{Foster2010}.
 We do the comparison at the same sample size (using the same $n_{rep}$ subjects).
 We estimate the relative efficiency of our CARA design by computing the sample variance of our estimator divided by the sample variance of the naive estimator $\YbarT - \YbarC$.
+Since the focus is on the variance of the estimator (and not testing), the comparisons here are not affected by the observed anti-conservative sizing of the tests in Table~\ref{tab:size50}.

-We further run replications of different sizes to explore our efficiency advantage over the naive estimator as sample size increases.
-The results for 200 simulations for subsamples of size $n = 50, 100, 150$ and all 224 are shown in Table~\ref{tab:clinical_trial_sim_results} where it is also compared to the results from KK14, Table 4, section (a).
+We further run replications of different subsample sizes that are independently and randomly drawn from the full sample size of 224 to explore our efficiency advantage over the naive estimator as sample size increases.
+The results averaged over 200 replications for each of subsamples of size $n = 50, 100, 150$ and all 224 are shown in Table~\ref{tab:clinical_trial_sim_results} where it is also compared to the results from KK14, Table 4, section (a).

 We see that for the average $n_{rep} > 40$, our design provides higher efficiency (and thus power) over the KK14 design that does not weight the covariates.
 The reason we do not see the advantage of our new procedure over KK14 at the small sample size is because our new design experiences noisy estimation of the 19 covariate weights.
 Poor estimates for weights perform worse than the equal weights of KK14.
 One may further ask why our stepwise CARA does not perform even better than shown given the impressive performance observed in Section~\ref{sec:simulations}.
 We believe this is due to a low upper bound on optimal performance as the $R^2$ of all covariates on response is only 24\%.